-Sometimes the outdoors is the best inspiration for decorating.
-These natural fall decorating ideas embrace the beauty right outside your front door and bring it in for all to enjoy.
+Look right outside your door for the best inspiration from nature for your fall decorations.
+These natural fall decorating ideas embrace the beauty of the outdoors and bring it inside for all to enjoy.

-As the kids go back in school and the air is cool, crisp and comfortable, get excited to decorate for fall.
+As the kids go back in school and the air is cool, crisp and comfortable, it’s so easy to get excited about decorating for fall.

 It doesn’t have to require a lot of time or money.
 In fact, it doesn’t require shopping at all!
-These natural fall decorating ideas are simple and free!
+Many of these natural fall decorating ideas are simple and actually free!

 When I think of fall, two things immediately come to mind – pumpkin spice and the beauty of the outdoors.
-As the leaves begin to change and colors in the environment turn from the vivid colors of summer to the more dramatic colors of autumn, it’s time to embrace the changes through home decor, both inside and out.
+As the leaves begin to change and colors in the environment turn from the vivid colors of summer to the more dramatic colors of autumn, it’s time to embrace the changes with fall decorations, too.

-Those of you familiar with my site know that I love integrating natural fall elements, especially foraged finds in combination with store-bought flowers and pumpkins, making these easy and inexpensive natural fall decorating ideas!
+Those of you familiar with my fall decorating over the years know that I love integrating natural fall elements like pumpkin decor, and especially foraged finds.
+These, in combination with store-bought flowers and pumpkins, create such an easy and inexpensive natural fall look!

 Decorating with Natural Elements